Soy and Breast Cancer: Should breast cancer survivors eat soy foods?

 What are soy foods?

-Examples of soy foods include: soybeans (also called edamame), soybean sprouts, tofu, soymilk and fermented soybeans (also called tempeh).
-These traditional soy foods have been used in many cultures as good sources of protein for thousands of years.
-More recently, processed soy protein has been added to a variety of foods, such as frozen meals, side dishes, soups, protein powder drinks, and snack bars.
+Soy is one of the only plant-based food sources of complete protein.
+Soy is rich in fiber, potassium and magnesium.
+Examples of soy foods include edamame (soybeans), tofu, soymilk, soybean sprouts, miso and tempeh (fermented soybeans).
+These traditional soy foods have been used in many cultures as reliable sources of protein for thousands of years.
+More recently, processed soy protein has been added to a variety of foods, such as frozen meals, soups, protein powder drinks, and snack bars.

 Should you avoid soy supplements?

 Supplements may contain high doses of concentrated sources of soy.
 These include soy powders, soy protein powders and isoflavone supplements.
-Genistein and daidzein are specific types of soy isoflavones.
-They are often sold as dietary supplements.
+Genistein and daidzein are specific types of soy isoflavones that are often sold as dietary supplements.

 What about other soy products?

-Should you avoid soy if you take an estrogen receptor antagonist such as Tamoxifen?
+Should you avoid soy if you take Tamoxifen?

-Tamoxifen and similar drugs are prescribed for some breast cancer survivors because they can block the effects of the body’s estrogen.
-At this time researchers are unsure whether soy can work with Tamoxifen to block estrogen or if soy makes Tamoxifen less effective which could increase the chance of cancer recurrence.
+Tamoxifen and similar medications are prescribed for some breast cancer survivors because they can block the effects of the body’s estrogen.
+According to the study authored by Zhang, eating soy did not have a negative impact on the effectiveness of Tamoxifen.